architsingh0/Data-Analysis-of-Chegg-Stocks-vs-ChatGPT-User-Growth/README.md

-# 📊 Stock Analysis Extravaganza 📈
+# 📊 Stock Analysis using Data Science 📈

 Welcome to our Data Science project where we dive deep into the world of stocks, analyzing the performance of various companies like **Chegg, Google, Microsoft, NVIDIA**, and more! 🚀